The Snowbird Fund

 Native Americans are 6.7% of the state population but account for 26% of missing persons cases.

 Almost every Indigenous person in Montana living on tribal land knows a friend, relative, or community member who has had a loved one go missing.
 Lack of resources and jurisdictional issues means their cases often go cold, and families and communities are left to search for the loved ones they've lost, often at their own expense.
-The Missing and Murdered Indigenous People (MMIP) epidemic, which has been a problem for decades, continues to spread across Montana Native communities and the nation.
+The Missing and Murdered Indigenous People (MMIP) epidemic, which has been a problem for decades, continues to spread across Native communities in Montana and the nation.

 Support the Snowbird Fund and help combat this growing crisis.